 This course is intended to be the capstone course for the Masters Degree programs in Systems Engineering, Operations Research, and related Certificate programs.
-This course can be considered as an alternative to a thesis or other research requirement.
-Emphasis in this course will be placed on the written and verbal communication involved in proposal planning, completion, documentation, and presentation in addition to the creative process of engineering design.
+Emphasis in this course will be placed on the activities involved in proposal planning, completion, documentation, and presentation, in addition to the creative process of engineering design.
 Students will be required to manage a complex, unstructured project using the analytical, technical, management and teamwork skills that they have developed.